pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/MobileAuthenticationHandler.md

 });
 ```

-Note that if the PIN was incorrect, this method will be called again (until the user has exceeded the attempt limit)..
+Note that if the PIN was incorrect, this method will be called again (until the user has exceeded the attempt limit).
+As always, the PIN should **not** be stored on the device.

 ### `onFingerprintRequest`

-This method is called on a mobile authentication request with the push with fingerprint method.
-The request can either be accepted using `actions.accept` or denied using `actions.deny`.
+This method is called on a mobile authentication request with the **push with fingerprint method.** The request can either be accepted using `actions.accept` or denied using `actions.deny`.

 ```js
 handler.onFingerprintRequest((actions, request) => {
   actions.accept();
 });
 ```

+Unlike `onPinRequest`, this method will only be called once.
+Touch ID on iOS uses its own native UI to provide feedback to users, and the whole process is atomic.
+On Android, `onFingerprintFailed` will be called if the user needs to scan their fingerprint again.

 ### `onFingerprintCaptured`